 Some people think that Moroccan TV programs are not very interesting.
 Show your point of view in no more than ten ( 10 ) lines.

-Key Answers to Global Test Reasons for learning a foreign language
+Key Answers to English Test – Reasons for Learning a Second Language

 - False: You can’t just rely on English.
 So having a foreign language in addition to English is vital.